cognitect-labs/aws-api/README.md

 ## Region lookup

-The aws-api client looks up the region the same with the [java SDK](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-region-selection.html) does, with an additional check for a System property named "aws.region" after it checks for the AWS_REGION environment variable
+The aws-api client looks up the region the same way the [java SDK](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-region-selection.html) does, with an additional check for a System property named "aws.region" after it checks for the AWS_REGION environment variable